 Moral decay and Bread and Circus

 In the US the ‘circus’ is obviously a popular culture and mass of people who seek to entertain themselves to death, much as the Romans did as their empire fell.
 Obsession with celebrities, the rich and famous, material gratification, TV, movies and the vast commercialized culture all work to form the ‘circus’, part of the Empire puzzle here in the US.
-Although in Rome, gladiators and lions performed to entertain the masses and this was brought to the people by the Emperor himself 185 days per year by 187 A.C.E. in the Coliseum, today the ‘circus’ is bought and sold in the marketplace by large corporations that control both the means of ideas and their distribution.
+Although in Rome, gladiators and lions performed to entertain the masses and this was brought to the people by the Emperor himself 185 days per year by 187 A.C.E.
+In the Coliseum of the mind, today the ‘circus’ is bought and sold 24 and 7 in the marketplace by large corporations that control both the means of ideas and their distribution.

-With sports, gambling, celebrities, pornography, shallow newzak, Dr. Phil, Dr. Laura, radio talk show hosts who scream one sided opinions and crass, commercialized entertainment the full course sophistry of American life can be seen as more and more people succumb to the dumbing down of existence, leading them further and further away from an actual understanding of how their government and economy works and often without even a desire to know.
+With sports, gambling, celebrities, pornography, shallow Newzak, Dr. Phil, Dr. Laura, Sean Hannity, Laura Ingram, right wing purveyors of hate and scurrilous radio talk show hosts who scream one sided opinions and crass, commercialized entertainment provide the full course sophistry of American life.
+This can be seen as more and more people succumb to the dumbing down of existence, leading them further and further away from an actual understanding of how their government and economy works and often without even a desire to know.